We have tried to keep the rules to a minimum but to help make this a fun and safe event we have a few..

 This is a team challenge, teams must be a minimum of 3, maximum of 8 participants.

-You must have a person with First Aid experience on your team.
+We recommend to have a person with First Aid experience on your team.

 Teams will need to prepare themselves and abide by the minimum equipment requirements.